futuregrid/manual/doc/source/preface.rst

 Citation for Publications
 ==========================

-If you use FutureGrid [1]_, we ask you to include the following reference in your papers.
+If you use FutureGrid [1]_, [2]_  we ask you to include the following reference in your papers.

 ..
 [1]   Fox, G., G. von Laszewski, J. Diaz, K. Keahey, J. Fortes, R.
    Figueiredo, S. Smallen, W. Smith, and A. Grimshaw, "FutureGrid - a  reconfigurable testbed for Cloud, HPC and Grid Computing", Contemporary High Performance Computing: From Petascale toward Exascale, April, 2013.
-Editor J. Vetter.    :portal:`[pdf]
-   <sites/default/files/vonLaszewski-fg-bookchapter.pdf>`
-   Contemporary High Performance Computing: From Petascale toward Exascale, April, 2013.
+Editor J. Vetter.
+Contemporary High Performance Computing: From Petascale toward Exascale, April, 2013.   :portal:`[pdf] <sites/default/files/vonLaszewski-fg-bookchapter.pdf>`

-Please also include the following sentence in your Acknowledgement section [2]_:

 ..
+[2]  von Laszewski, G., G. C. Fox, F. Wang, A. J. Younge,
+   A. Kulshrestha, G. G. Pike, W. Smith, J. Voeckler,
+   R. J. Figueiredo, J. Fortes, et al.,
+   "Design of the FutureGrid Experiment Management Framework", GCE2010 at SC10, New Orleans, IEEE, 11/2010  `[pdf] <http://cyberaide.googlecode.com/svn/trunk/papers/10-FG-exp-GCE10/vonLaszewski-10-FG-exp-GCE10.pdf>`_

+Please also include the following sentence in your Acknowledgement section [3]_:

-[2]  This material is based upon work supported in part by the National Science Foundation under Grant No. 0910812.
+..
+[3]  This material is based upon work supported in part by the National Science Foundation under Grant No. 0910812.